masikonis/news-digest/README.md

 [![codecov](https://codecov.io/gh/masikonis/news-digest/branch/main/graph/badge.svg)](https://codecov.io/gh/masikonis/news-digest)

-This script scrapes news articles from RSS feeds, leverages AI to analyze and highlight the most significant stories, and delivers a concise summary via email.
+This script collects news articles from RSS feeds, uses AI to analyze and highlight the key stories, and sends a short summary via email.

 ## Rationale

-This application was developed to combat news addiction.
-After deciding to stop checking the news regularly, I needed a way to stay informed without spending excessive time.
-Instead of spending two hours a day, I now receive a summary every Sunday evening that I can read in ten minutes, resulting in significant time savings.
+I developed this application to help reduce my news addiction.
+After deciding to stop checking the news all the time, I needed a way to stay informed without wasting too much time.
+Instead of spending two hours a day on news, I now get a summary every Sunday evening that I can read in ten minutes.
+This change has saved me a lot of time.

 ## Setup & Usage